EnterSub/entersub/README.md

 ## About
-MSc with experience in Data Science and Data Analysis.
+MSc in Computer Science.
+Experience in Data Science and Data Analysis.